bee-rickey/webScraper/README.md

   ./automation.py "state name" "detailed/full" "pdf/ocr" -- currently supported only for PB.

 Getting details of KA bulletin:
+Place the bulletin in .tmp folder as ka.pdf.
 Run `./kaconfirmed.py`.
 This gives the output in kaconfirmed.csv file.
 Run `./karecoveries.py`.
 This assumes the recovery table to be the 4th page (can make this user input, but holding off for now).
 Gives the output in karecoveries.csv file.